In The Garden

 If time is limited in the garden this month, here are our top five tips:

 2) Prune deciduous trees and shrubs if the weather permits.
-You can pick up secateurs and other handy tools in our Early Bird Sale.
+You can pick up secateurs and other handy tools online or in-store.

 If you have a little more time to spare…